Homes inspected by Igor Smetaniuk -

 General Service Areas

-Home Inspector and Commercial Building Inspector services cover a broad area throughout cities, towns and rural locations in the Hudson Valley, Catskills, Shawangunk Mountains and the Southwestern regions of New York (NY).
+Home Inspector, Commercial Building Inspector and Septic Inspection services covering a broad area throughout cities, towns and rural locations in the Hudson Valley, Catskills, Shawangunk Mountains and Southern regions of New York (NY).

 Counties served